vidbina/landing-page-templates/CONTRIBUTING.md

 1. Install NPM packages by running `npm install`

+## Usage

+Run `npm run dev -- TEMPLATE_NAME` and fill in the directory of the template (for example `npx run dev -- landingcorp`) in order to:

+1. Start a development web server at port 8080
+2. Start node-sass to watch for changes in SCSS files to convert those into CSS

 ## Add new template

 In order to add a new template, refer to the [HTML5 Boilerplate][h5bp] project